Figicons/cli/README.md

 ## Usage

-[Check the full documentation](https://figicons.com/custom-icons) for starting off with the CLI.
+[View the full guide](https://figicons.com/custom-icons) on how to start off with the Figicons CLI and build custom icons.

 ## API